YevheniyEvt/FastAPIlesson/README.md

    python manage.py migrate
    python manage.py createsuperuser
    ```

 Finally, run the Django development server:

    ```sh
    python manage.py runserver
    ```

-You should then be able to open your browser on http://localhost:8000 and see a page with links to sign in or sign up.
+You should then be able to open your browser on http://localhost:8000 and see sign in page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>